Chilton A. White

 Chilton Allen White (February 6, 1826 – December 7, 1900) was an American lawyer, politician, and white supremacist.
-He was a Democrat and a U.S. Representative from Ohio from 1861 to 1865.
+He was a Democrat U.S. Representative from Ohio, serving two terms from 1861 to 1865.

 Early life and education

 Born in Georgetown, Ohio, White attended the public schools and the subscription school run by his father, John D. White, where he befriended Ulysses Grant, a classmate.
 He taught school.
 He served in the Mexican–American War with Company G, First Regiment, Ohio Volunteers.
 He studied law.

 Career

 He was admitted to the bar in 1848 and commenced the practice of law in Georgetown, Ohio.
 He served as prosecuting attorney of Brown County from 1852 to 1854.
 He served as member of the Ohio Senate in 1859 and 1860.

+Congress

 White was elected as a Democrat to the Thirty-seventh and Thirty-eighth Congresses (March 4, 1861 – March 3, 1865).
 His vote on the Thirteenth Amendment is recorded as nay.
 He was an unsuccessful candidate for reelection in 1864 to the Thirty-ninth Congress.

 During the American Civil War, he opposed the use of black soldiers by the U.S. Army, reportedly saying that "This is a Government of white men, made by white men for white men, to be administered, protected, defended, and maintained by white men."